Xzanth/Representation-Learning/README.md

 Our learned representation of **X** is very close to the correct shape, bar a small transformation of rotation and scale.
-This is because the marginal likelihood we are maximising is invariant to any matrix transformation whose inverse is its own transposition such as a rotation.
+This is because the marginal likelihood we are maximising is invariant to orthogonal matrices, which are matrices whose inverse are their own transposition such as rotation.

 We can see this by multiplying **W** in the likelihood by a transformation **R** such that **RR**&#7488; is the identity matrix: